downloadfirefox/pyedit/README.md

 # pyedit

-A lightweight text editor made using Python 3, `curses` and no external libraries.
+A lightweight text editor made using Python and `curses`.
+No `pip` needed.
+For Unix-based systems.
+(Coming for Windows soon)

 ## Run

 `git clone` this repository and then run `src/main.py`.

-It should run on Python 3+.
-(Tested on Python 3.6)
+It should run on Python 2.6+.
+(Tested on Python 3.6, 3.10, 2.7)